I can’t start a story about our kitchen renovation without starting with the story of how we bought our house.

 Oh, and it had a great layout, private backyard, and decent appliances.
 It also needed a whole bunch of cosmetic things and a new kitchen.

 Planning the Kitchen

 Once I moved in, cleaned the house thoroughly, and put in my potted herbs…I got started thinking about that kitchen.
 I kept browsing Zillow and Realtor.com in order to see pictures of other peoples’ kitchens, and I started reading about kitchen renovations on the Internet.
-Matt moved in, and we decided we could save up for the kitchen in about a year, provided we were prepared to do most of the work ourselves.
+My (now ex) husband moved in, and we decided we could save up for the kitchen in about a year, provided we were prepared to do most of the work ourselves.

-Considering that both of our dads are very handy, and Matt’s dad lives only a half mile down the street from my new house, we were very prepared to do the work – and hopefully learn a ton of stuff in the process.
+Considering that both of our dads are very handy, and my (now ex)husband’s dad lives only a half mile down the street from my new house, we were very prepared to do the work – and hopefully learn a ton of stuff in the process.

 The real planning began shortly after we started saving up, and I think we drove a few salespeople crazy by talking extensively to them about the project and then announcing that we wouldn’t actually be buying anything for a year.

 Tips on Planning A Kitchen Renovation (or any renovation, really):